 If the unfair prejudice is based on other factors than simply excluding the claimant from management, for example, if there have been breaches of fiduciary duty, then this type of offer may not be appropriate and the court can be asked to determine the share price.

 If a director is negligent, in breach of trust, fails in their duties or defaults on their duties, then shareholders can bring what is known as derivative action against the director under s.
 260 of the Companies Act 2006.
 This extends to former directors of a company and also allows a shareholder to continue a derivative claim commenced by the company against one of its directors.
 This type of claim must be in the best interests of the company and the court is stringent in testing this.

 When an application is received by the court, it will firstly consider whether the case qualifies to be taken forward.
-It will examine whether two pre-conditions have been met, as well as considering whether any other remedies are available, what the views of other shareholders are, why the company has not brought the case itself and whether the application has been made in good faith.
+It will examine whether two pre-conditions have been met, as well as looking at whether any other remedies are available, what the views of other shareholders are, why the company has not brought the case itself and whether the application has been made in good faith.